Physics: An Indispensable Pillar of Medicine and Health

 Biomechanics, a field of study within medical physics, focuses on the mechanical properties of biological tissues and their interaction with external forces.
 It helps understand how forces and loads are distributed across the body’s joints and aids in designing implants and prosthetics that mimic natural joint functions.
 Elastic limits and tensile stress are important concepts in biomechanics, making the fusion of physics and biology integral to activities like yoga or Zumba.

 This X-ray image on the left depicts a cancerous tumour affecting the right lung.
-The knowledge of both medical biology and medical physics will help understand such diagnosis better.
+Knowledge of medical biology and physics will help us understand such diagnoses better.

 Source: https://commons.wikimedia.org/wiki/File:LK-small_cell3683.jpg

 Physics principles are fundamental to the functioning of various medical devices.
-Pacemakers, defibrillators, and artificial limbs, for example, rely on electrical signals or sensors to regulate bodily functions or detect movement.
-Medical personnel must also be knowledgeable about handling patients with to avoid complications.
-Magnetic resonance imaging (MRI) uses powerful magnets for imaging, but the power magnet can also destroy the implanted pacemakers and defibrillators and pose risk to the patients.
+For example, pacemakers, defibrillators, and artificial limbs rely on electrical signals or sensors to regulate bodily functions or detect movement.
+Medical personnel must also be knowledgeable about handling patients to avoid complications.
+Magnetic resonance imaging (MRI) uses powerful magnets for imaging, but the power magnet can also destroy the implanted pacemakers and defibrillators and pose a risk to the patients.

-Material physics which is a branch of materials sciences and engineering plays a significant role in the development of materials used in the health science field, such as orthopaedic implants.
-Some of the properties of these materials, including strength, fatigue resistance, and biocompatibility, are determined by their physical such as density, corrosion resistance, tensile strength and crystal structures.
+Material physics, a branch of materials sciences and engineering, plays a significant role in developing materials used in the health science field, such as orthopaedic implants.
+These materials’ properties, including strength, fatigue resistance, and biocompatibility, are determined by their physical properties, such as density, corrosion resistance, tensile strength, and crystal structures.
 Additionally, 3D printing technology in health science, such as bioprinting blood vessels, relies on physics principles to create functional vessels that can replace damaged ones.

 Physics-based principles are vital in rehabilitation, helping patients recover from injuries and surgeries.
 Physiotherapists, medical assistants, paramedics, and occupational therapists use exercises and techniques based on mechanics and kinetics to improve patients’ range of motion, strength, and flexibility.

-Note: Dr Tan Kwee Yong is currently an experienced lecturer at AUSMAT, Sunway College, KL.
-He is also a material scientist, registered graduate technologist and a member of technical committee for US based certification company.
-With the interest in advancing science policy and education, he is also involved in several NGOs and reviews different academic courses.
+Note: Dr Tan Kwee Yong is an experienced lecturer at AUSMAT, Sunway College, KL.
+He is also a material scientist, registered graduate technologist and a member of the US-based certification company’s technical committee.
+With an interest in advancing science policy and education, he is also involved in several NGOs and reviews different academic courses.

-Dr Lee Tze Yan is currently a senior lecturer and an active researcher in Perdana University.
-A biomedical scientist by training, he holds a MSc in Molecular Biology and Ph.D. in Molecular Medicine from Universiti Putra Malaysia.
-With an interest in science policy, he is also an active member of the Young Scientist Network (YSN) from Academy of Sciences Malaysia (ASM).
-Currently, he is the honorary advisor for 7th National Biomedical Science Gathering Malaysia (7th NBSG).
+Dr Lee Tze Yan is a senior lecturer and an active researcher at Perdana University.
+A biomedical scientist by training, he holds an MSc in Molecular Biology and a PhD in Molecular Medicine from Universiti Putra Malaysia.
+He is interested in science policy and is also an active Young Scientist Network (YSN-ASM) member from the Academy of Sciences Malaysia (ASM).
+He is the honorary advisor for the 7th National Biomedical Science Gathering Malaysia (7th NBSG).

 Share the knowledge